Game day inactives, injuries and weather: Week 11

 ARIZONA CARDINALS

+Inactives: WR Damiere Byrd, CB Tramaine Brock, RB Zach Zenner, RB Chase Edmonds, OL Lamont Gaillard, OL Joshua Miles, and DL Jonathan Bullard.

 Lineup Notes: RB Chase Edmonds (hamstring) remains out this week.
+According to reports this morning RB Kenyan Drake will start over RB David Johnson today.

 SAN FRANCISCO 49ERS

+Inactives: RB Matt Breida, TE George Kittle, PK Robbie Gould, QB C.J.
+Beathard, LB Azeez Al-Shaair, LT Joe Staley, and DL D.J.
+Jones.

-Lineup Notes: RB Matt Breida (ankle) didn’t practice this week and is doubtful and not expected to play.
+Lineup Notes: RB Matt Breida (ankle) didn’t practice this week and is inactive.
 Fellow RB Raheem Mostert (knee) remains limited in practice but is expected to play through his questionable tag like last week.
 WR Emmanuel Sanders (ribs) sat out practice all week so he’s on the downside of his questionable tag.
-TE George Kittle (knee, ankle) remains out of practice and is not expected to play with his doubtful status.
+TE George Kittle (knee, ankle) remains out.
 TE Levine Toilolo (groin) returned to full practices this week and did not make the team’s final injury report.
-PK Robbie Gould (quad) is doubtful again this week and looks to miss another week.
+PK Robbie Gould (quad) is out again this week.
 Look for PK Chase McLaughlin to fill in again.

 Bengals at Raiders (4:25pm ET)